 Western Carolina University features an online bachelor’s degree in Criminal Justice through its Department of Criminology and Criminal Justice.
 Not only is it one of the top programs on our list, but it is also one of the largest degree programs at WCU.
 WCU’s program is interested not only in the practice of criminal justice but also in understanding the causes of crime (criminology) itself, which is fundamental to assessing systems for responding to crime and delinquency (criminal/juvenile justice systems).

 Interdisciplinary sensibilities are central to WCU’s program, and students will be exposed to a thorough foundation in the social sciences.
-Students will acquire an extensive appreciation for the crime problem, legal issues, research methodologies, knowledge of criminological topics, the justice system, and challenges faced in a diverse democratic society.
 Graduates of the program are involved in careers in law, law enforcement, victim services, probation, parole, institutional corrections, research and higher education.
+Students will acquire an extensive knowledge in the following:

 Many WCU grads pursue further education at the graduate level.
 The majority of WCU grads who attend law school majored in criminal justice, and many of graduates attend topic graduate programs in criminology/criminal justice, such as Florida State and the University of Cincinnati.
 The program also places an emphasis on research and communication skills, which are crucial to a successful career in the field.